 *The barks and saw dusts of some trees such as Pinus sp. and Eucalyptus sp. can contain materials that are toxic to other plants.
 Fresh material derived from these trees should be composted for at least six weeks before use to allow any toxins to leach out.
 Keeping the material moist and turning it frequently will help this process.

 *Some mulch materials are very light and will easily blow away or be dislodged.
-Mixing such materials with other heavier materials will reduce the likelihood of this occuring.
+Mixing such materials with other heavier materials will reduce the likelihood of this occurring.

 *Slits in mat type mulches for plantings should be as small as possible and slit edges overlapped to reduce the likelihood of weeds becoming established around the base of the plants.